 This CRISPR-inspired approach has the potential to expand the application of phages to various basic and translational research projects.

-Targeting Phage and Antibiotic Resistance 2022 will introduce you to the latest discoveries in phage engineering.
+Targeting Phage Therapy 2023 will introduce you to the latest discoveries in phage engineering.
 Secure a place.